AlessiaAmancaiRusso/Km_predictions/README.md

-This repository contains scripts and notebooks for predicting the Michaelis constant (Km) of enzyme-substrate pairs by combining enzyme sequence embeddings with substrate molecular embeddings.
+This repository contains scripts and notebooks for predicting the Michaelis constant (Km) of enzyme–substrate pairs for wild-type enzymes.
+The main method consists of combining different input features into a single concatenated vector, integrating enzyme sequence and/or substrate molecular structure representations.
+These embeddings are then used as input to gradient boosting models, trained on HPC.

 ## Requirements